Social media presents personal injury attorneys with a wealth of opportunities to expand their practice and connect with clients.

 Maintaining an effective social media presence isn't a set-and-forget activity.
 Some law firms utilize content calendars to plan and organize posts, but inevitably, your social media efforts will also likely require manual tuning and activity to remain relevant.

-Example of a Social Media Management Workflow
+Example of a Social Media Lead Generation Workflow

 Daily Tasks: